wader/ydls/README.md

 `URL` - Any URL that [youtube-dl](https://yt-dl.org) can handle
 `URL-not-encoded` - Non-URL-encoded URL.
-The idea is to be able to simply prepend the download URL with the ydls URL by hand without doing any encoding (for example in the browser location bar).
+The idea is to be able to simply prepend the download URL with the ydls URL by hand without doing any encoding (for example in the browser location bar)
-`acodec` - Audio codec to use instead of default for format
-`vcodec` - Video codec to use instead of default for format
+`codec` - Codec to use instead of default for format (can be specified one or two times for audio and video codec)
 `retranscode` - Retranscode even if input codec is same as output
 `time` - Only download specificed time range.
 Ex: `30s`, `20m30s`, `1h20s30s` will limit
 duration. `10s-30s` will seek 10 seconds and stop at 30 seconds (20 second output duration)